 Type 3: Side-Hinge

-These are traditional doors that also open outwards mush like accordion style closet doors.
+These are traditional doors that also open outwards much like accordion-style closet doors.
 They are your usual double doors.
 This means that repair isn’t as difficult as the other door types as you do not need to deal with tracks, springs, and/or pulley systems.
 The hinges need to be frequently examined though.
-Note: just like canopy and retractable doors, the insulation properties are not good at all.
+Note: just like a canopy and retractable doors, the insulation properties are not good at all.
 They are most frequently available in wood or timber.

 Type 4: Roller

-This style have a curtain-like appearance which, as the name implies, rolls up into the ceiling.
-No frame is required and they are available in units which can provide good insulation for the garage.
+This style has a curtain-like appearance which, as the name implies, rolls up into the ceiling.
+No frame is required and they are available in units that can provide good insulation for the garage.
 However, the presence of moving parts requires regular lubrication and cleaning.
 They are available in steel and aluminum

 Type 5: Sectional